Posts Tagged ‘Whitby’

 … apparently it’s famous round these parts and had already sold out of kippers by the time we passed by.

-We found one interiors shop which was much to our liking.
+We found one interiors shop which was very much to our liking.
 The Stonehouse Emporium on Skinner Street which had a very eclectic mix of antiques, vintage & retro, clothing & jewellery… we bought this 1960s magazine rack.

 That was our feet done for the day, so we headed back to the old part of town where we’d booked to stay for the night – The Shepherd’s Purse is a whole food deli, ladies clothes and gift shop – it also has chalet-style rooms arranged round one of the old yards.